xshaun/jekyll-theme/_posts/core-samples/2015-04-15-jekyll-theme-introduction.md

 ---
 {% include JB/setup %}

 This Jekyll-theme introduction is a display of a few cue for making full use of Jekyll-theme.
-The following is form source code of Jekyll home page.
+The following is from source code of Jekyll home page.
 Welcome aboard for more information.

 ## NOTE